Spark Core

 What the core does

 Members of the core are custodians of the Collective's vision.
-Each member of the core makes a committment to do the following:
+Each member of the core makes a commitment to do the following:

 • Be of service to the collective